Ewan-Roberts/pixi-intersects/README.md

 this is a simple libary that i designed for use with my game engine. most of the better collision libraries were too large or too heavily invested in physics. i wanted something simple that worked well with pixi.js.

 ## Getting started
-This library requires you bundle it on with soemthing like browserfy or webpack.
+This library requires you bundle it on with something like browserfy or webpack.

 ## Working Example